sourcegraph/sourcegraph-public-snapshot/doc/admin/pprof.md

 ### Kubernetes

-If you're using the [Kubernetes cluster deployment option](https://github.com/sourcegraph/deploy-sourcegraph),
+If you're using the [Kubernetes cluster deployment](https://github.com/sourcegraph/deploy-sourcegraph),
 you need to port-forward 6060 from the frontend pod (if you have more than one, choose one):

 ```bash script